Looking for a local, pick-your-own farm in east-central Iowa? Scroll down this page and you will see the U-Pick farms in east-central Iowa,

 strawberries are so good!!.
 Payment: Cash, Check.
 (UPDATED: May 24, 2015,

 Genoa Bluffs Farms - strawberries,

-pumpkins, winter squash, Honey from hives on the farm, gift shop, concessions / refreshment
+pumpkins, winter squash, Honey from hives on the farm, gift shop, concessions or refreshment

-stand, porta-potties are available, picnic area, inflatables/bounce house, trike
+stand, porta-potties are available, picnic area, inflatables or bounce houses, trike

 track, birthday parties, school tours, group reservations

 Starting June Monday to Saturday 10am to 6pm Sunday 1pm to 6pm.